-Canadian home sales rise in April
+Canadian home sales edge slightly higher in March

-- National home sales rose 0.6% from March to April.
+- National home sales rose 1.0% from February to March.

-- The national average sale price rose 1.3% on a year-over-year basis in April.
+- The national average sale price rose 6.0% on a year-over-year basis in March.

 The number of months of inventory is another important measure of balance between housing supply and demand.
 It represents the number of months it would take to completely liquidate current inventories at the current rate of sales activity.